High Blood Pressure for Dummies

 • Start an exercise program and stick with it.

-• Avoid medications that raise blood pressure like steroids, nonsteroidal anti-inflammatory agents, and certain diet pills.
+• Avoid medications that raise blood pressure, like steroids, nonsteroidal anti-inflammatory drugs (NSAIDs), and certain diet pills.

-Secondary high blood pressure is a result of a specific illness.
-Usually, once the disease is treated, your blood pressure returns to normal.
-These signs may indicate you have secondary high blood pressure:
+Resistant high blood pressure is a result of a specific medical condition.
+After the underlying condition is treated, your blood pressure will typically return to normal.
+The following signs may indicate you have resistant high blood pressure:

-• Onset of high blood pressure before age 20 or past age 50
+• Onset of high blood pressure before age 20 or after the age of 50

 • Flushing spells